 What Sound Means “Sonos”?
 Philip Glass Had the Answer.

-While sound is integral to everything we do at Sonos, there has never been a specific sound associated with our brand.
+Whilst sound is integral to everything we do at Sonos, there has never been a specific sound associated with our brand.
 Until today.
 Coinciding with the launch of Sonos Radio, we are thrilled to reveal our new sonic branding.
 Composed by Philip Glass, iconic master of contemporary classical music, listeners can hear his original composition when tuning in to Sonos Radio.
 Here’s the story behind the sound.

 In the months leading up to the launch of Sonos Radio, Dmitri Siegel, Sonos VP of Global Brand, discovered that a major piece of the listening experience was missing.
-“We realized that Sonos didn’t really have a sonic brand identity,” said Siegel.
+“We realised that Sonos didn’t really have a sonic brand identity,” said Siegel.
 “We’re obsessed with sound—it’s what we think about all day—and yet we didn’t have a sound that meant Sonos.
 When we made a dream list of who might compose that sound for us, Philip Glass was always at the top.”

 Glass’s decades-long exploration of repetition and modularity made him a natural choice to build upon the Sonos name and visual identity, which are rooted in symmetry and simplicity.
 Luckily, he was known to have Sonos in his home and even use it in his work, thanks to a long-standing relationship with Sonos’s Global Head of Music, Brian Beck.
 Siegel added, “Philip Glass is the perfect fit for Sonos because of the combination of formal structure and exuberance, humanity and technical rigor in his music.”